Fundamental information and workings of the Matrix Data Architecture (MDA) feature within Gainsight can be found here.

 - Email firstname.lastname@example.org to enable your S3 connector if you are unable to see your S3 connector information.

-- To run ingest jobs, you can use your preferred data loader tool.
+- To upload files into the S3 Bucket or for troubleshooting, you can use your preferred S3 access tool.
 For the purpose of this document, we will focus on a very common tool called Cyberduck, which you can download for free here: https://cyberduck.io/?l=en

 - Once in Cyberduck, you will need to select S3 (Amazon Simple Storage Service).
 From here, you will need to fill in some data, including Username, Password and Path:

 - You will find the necessary data in Administration > Connectors > S3 Connector.
 From there, click View S3 Config in the top right corner to find the necessary information to load into Cyberduck.